topStrip1

 Hypertension

 Behavioral Anger is borne out of the desire to react physically toward the feeling of Anger.
-Thus, there may be perceived aggression to harm.
+Thus, it can become outwardly aggressive.
 Other common signs can be:

 Chronic anger manifests as an ongoing and underlying resentment or frustration towards people and situations.
 Some common signs are: